 N = native/first-party, M = marketplace add-on, $ = paid third-party, • = limited/Zapier only, ✗ = no supported path

 Zendesk has the strongest native integration story overall.
 Gorgias and Kustomer are the only tools with native Shopify integrations.
 Jira Service Management is unsurprisingly the strongest for teams that already run Jira Software.
-HubSpot Service Hub’s Salesforce integration exists but is an add-on rather than native, a tell that the product is designed for HubSpot CRM shops.

 How to choose the right help desk for your team